Michelle Veenemans' Profile

 As a concert artist, Ms Veenemans travels through Southern Africa and her concert career has also taken her to Poland, Germany, the UK and Namibia.
 In addition, Ms Veenemans has performed for Musica Festiva’s concert series Dis Opera, and Organ Fanfare.
 Her career has seen many highlights.
 For the internationally famous ballet choreographer, Martin Schönberg, she starred in Ballet Theatre Afrikan’s Hooked on Classics.
 For Classic FM in association with the Chamber Orchestra of South Africa she gave a special Christmas Concert in Johannesburg.
 She also featured in Classic FM's Operetta Extravaganza with Salon Five in Johannesburg.
 She sang the role of Die Königin der Nacht in Mozart’s opera Die Zauberflöte for Pro Musica Productions at the Roodepoort Theatre, and for Classic Music Productions at the National Theatre of Namibia to great acclaim.

 Ms Veenemans made television broadcast recordings for kykNET’s Reik na die Sterre series, including a Christmas Special programme and a Classical programme.
-Ms Veenemans recorded five CDs, Schenkt man sich Rosen, a collection of operetta arias, Lentelied, a collection of mainly Afrikaans Art Songs, Bravura!, a compilation of opera arias and a recording of Pergolesi's Salve Regina in a-minor.
+Ms Veenemans recorded seven albums; Schenkt man sich Rosen, a collection of operetta arias, Lentelied, a collection of mainly Afrikaans Art Songs, Bravura!, a compilation of opera arias and a recording of Pergolesi's Salve Regina in a-minor.
 Most recently she recorded her first Big Band CD, Wonderful World of Jazz released in 2018.
-In 2019, she released her CD Musica Sacra, a compilation of her favourite Oratorio aria.
-Her second Big Band CD, For Once in My Life, is due to be released in 2020.
+In 2019, she released her CD Musica Sacra, a compilation of her favourite Oratorio arias.
+Her second Big Band CD, For Once in My Life, was released in 2020.

-Ms Veenemans is frequently asked to adjudicate at various vocal and music competitions and has been adjudicator at The National Eisteddfod Academy, Centurion Arts Festival, The Pretoria Eisteddfod, Afrikaanse Kunsvereniging, the Sing It!
-Choir Competition as well as the Thswane Youth Arts Festival
+Ms Veenemans is frequently asked to adjudicate at various vocal and music competitions and is a regular adjudicator for The National Eisteddfod Academy, Centurion Arts Festival, The Pretoria Eisteddfod, Afrikaanse Kunsvereniging, the Sing It!
+Choir Competition as well as the Tshwane Youth Arts Festival.

 Michelle Veenemans, singing the role of the Queen of the Night, in Namibia.